• About

 2. Revise your short answers.

 Each school asks its own short-answer questions, which are separate from the essays and often pertain to your short- and long-term goals.
-For example, the Stanford GSB includes two mini-essays in its short-answer section—so don’t ignore these until the last minute!
+For example, the Stanford GSB includes several mini-essays in its short-answer section—so don’t ignore these until the last minute!
 It’s helpful to collect everything a school requires in its application and then put all of it into one document.
 When you’re working on outlines, you should include the short answers as well so you can ensure the content in all parts of your application is complementary and does not overlap.

 3. Continue conducting school research.